2026-03-01

 So, let \(m' := \gamma_1 (r') = \gamma_2 (r')\).

-There would be a interior chart around \(m'\), \((U_{m'} \subseteq M, \phi_{m'})\), and the induced chart, \((\pi^{-1} (U_{m'}) \subseteq TM, \widetilde{\phi_{m'}})\).
+There would be a chart around \(m'\), \((U_{m'} \subseteq M, \phi_{m'})\), and the induced chart, \((\pi^{-1} (U_{m'}) \subseteq TM, \widetilde{\phi_{m'}})\): when \(m'\) was an interior point, let \((U_{m'} \subseteq M, \phi_{m'})\) be an interior chart; when \(m'\) was a boundary point, \((U_{m'} \subseteq M, \phi_{m'})\) would be inevitably a boundary chart.

-As \(\gamma_j \vert_J\) was continuous and \(r' \in Int (J)\), there would be a positive \(\delta\) such that \(B_{r', \delta} \subseteq J\) and \(\gamma_j (B_{r', \delta}) \subseteq U_{m'}\).
-Then, \(\phi_{m'} \circ \gamma_j (B_{r', \delta}) \subseteq \phi_{m'} (U_{m'})\).
+As \(\gamma_j \vert_J\) was continuous and \(r' \in Int (J)\), there would be a positive \(\delta'\) such that \(B_{r', \delta'} \subseteq J\) and \(\gamma_j (B_{r', \delta'}) \subseteq U_{m'}\).
+Then, \(\phi_{m'} \circ \gamma_j (B_{r', \delta'}) \subseteq \phi_{m'} (U_{m'})\).

-As \(\gamma_j\) was an integral curve of \(s\), over \(B_{r', \delta}\), \(d \gamma_j / d r (r) = s (\gamma_j (r))\), which is components-wise, \(\partial_1 (\phi_{m'} \circ \gamma_j (r)) = \pi_1 \circ \widetilde{\phi_{m'}} \circ s \circ {\phi_{m'}}^{- 1} \circ \phi_{m'} \circ \gamma_j (r)\) with the initial condition, \(\phi_{m'} \circ \gamma_j (r') = \phi_{m'} (m')\), which is the ordinary differential equation for \(\phi_{m'} \circ \gamma_j\) with initial condition with \(f: \phi_{m'} (U_{m'}) \to \mathbb{R}^d, p \mapsto \pi_1 \circ \widetilde{\phi_{m'}} \circ s \circ {\phi_{m'}}^{- 1} (p)\), \(C^\infty\), because \(s\) is \(C^\infty\).
+As \(\gamma_j\) was an integral curve of \(s\), over \(B_{r', \delta'}\), \(d \gamma_j / d r (r) = s (\gamma_j (r))\), which was components-wise, \(\partial_1 (\phi_{m'} \circ \gamma_j) (r) = \pi_1 \circ \widetilde{\phi_{m'}} \circ s \circ {\phi_{m'}}^{- 1} \circ \phi_{m'} \circ \gamma_j (r)\) with the initial condition, \(\phi_{m'} \circ \gamma_j (r') = \phi_{m'} (m')\), which was the ordinary differential equation for \(\phi_{m'} \circ \gamma_j\) with initial condition with \(f: \phi_{m'} (U_{m'}) \to \mathbb{R}^d, p \mapsto \pi_1 \circ \widetilde{\phi_{m'}} \circ s \circ {\phi_{m'}}^{- 1} (p)\), \(C^\infty\), because \(s\) was \(C^\infty\).

-\(f\) is locally Lipschitz, by the proposition that any \(C^1\) map from any open set on any Euclidean normed \(C^\infty\) manifold to any Euclidean normed \(C^\infty\) manifold satisfies the Lipschitz condition in any convex open set whose closure is bounded and contained in the original open set.
+\(g\) would be Lipschitz, by the proposition that any \(C^1\) map from any open set on any Euclidean normed \(C^\infty\) manifold to any Euclidean normed \(C^\infty\) manifold satisfies the Lipschitz condition in any convex open set whose closure is bounded and contained in the original open set.

-So, by the local uniqueness of solution for Euclidean-normed Euclidean vectors space ordinary differential equation with initial condition, \(\gamma_1 \vert_{B_{r', \delta}} = \gamma_2 \vert_{B_{r', \delta}}\), which would mean that \(\gamma_1 \vert_{[r' - \delta / 2, r_0]} = \gamma_2 \vert_{[r' - \delta / 2, r_0]}\), a contradiction against that \(r'\) was the infimum.
+So, by the local uniqueness of solution for Euclidean-normed Euclidean vectors space ordinary differential equation with initial condition, \(\phi_{m'} \circ \gamma_1 \vert_{B_{r', \delta}} = \phi_{m'} \circ \gamma_2 \vert_{B_{r', \delta}}\), which would mean that \(\gamma_1 \vert_{[r' - \delta / 2, r_0]} = \gamma_2 \vert_{[r' - \delta / 2, r_0]}\), a contradiction against that \(r'\) was the infimum.

 So, \(\gamma_1 \vert_{(- \infty, r_0]} = \gamma_2 \vert_{(- \infty, r_0]}\).